-Our clients range from seasoned pros to first-time, living room singer-songwriters.
-These FAQs are designed to cover everything from the basics to more advanced topics.
+Our clients range from seasoned pros to living room singer/songwriters recording for the first time.
+These FAQs cover everything from the basics to more advanced topics.

 - Q: